yuzhounaut/Excel-molecular-weight-calculator/README.md

+# Excel Molecular Weight Calculator

+A free and powerful Excel add-in to calculate the molecular weight (molar mass) of chemical formulas directly in your spreadsheet.
+Ideal for chemists, students, and researchers.

 This repository provides code for the Molecular Weight V4.1 Excel add-in.
 After installing, users can get the molecular weight of a string by calling the new Excel function mw(chemicalName), e.g. typing in a cell =mw("H2O") would yield 18.01528.
 This add-in can handle isotopes, charges, and complex formulas.
 This add-in also allows users to specify custom names for both chemicals (e.g. "water" for H<sub>2</sub>O) and specific functional groups (e.g. "Me" for CH<sub>3</sub>).

 Recommended reading: